+44 (0)20 3982 9440 sales@emsol.io

 Optical dust monitors use light to estimate particle concentration.
 Light from an LED scatters off dust particles; a photodiode measures the scattered light.
 Dust concentration is calculated from light scattering intensity.
 These monitors provide readings every second or every few seconds—immediate operational alerts.

-They’re fast, inexpensive (£5,000-15,000), reliable, and require minimal maintenance (filter cleaning every few months).
+They’re fast, inexpensive (typically £5,000-15,000), reliable, and require minimal maintenance (filter cleaning every few months).
 They measure PM10, PM2.5, and sometimes TSP.
 They work in most weather conditions (though rain and fog can affect readings).

 Use optical monitors for operational alerts and real-time site response.
+Advanced optical systems with AI-powered source identification provide source-specific actionable intelligence.
+Calibrate regularly to ensure accuracy.
 Don’t rely on them as your sole compliance evidence—regulators expect gravimetric data as the legal foundation.

 Continuous Gravimetric Monitors: Accuracy With Complexity

-They’re accurate (±5-10% compared to gravimetric standard), legally defensible, and provide continuous records that satisfy regulatory requirements.
+They’re accurate, legally defensible, and provide continuous records that satisfy regulatory requirements.
 They measure PM10 and/or PM2.5.

-The limitations: they’re expensive (£20,000-40,000 per unit), require regular maintenance (filter changes, quarterly recalibration), need stable AC power, and are less portable.
+The limitations: they’re expensive (typically £20,000-40,000 per unit), require regular maintenance (filter changes, calibration), need stable AC power, and are less portable.
 Once installed, they stay in place.
 They also require expertise to operate correctly—improper installation or maintenance can invalidate data.
+Non-compliance from equipment failure can result in substantial penalties.

 Use continuous gravimetric monitors at sensitive receptor locations where strong legal evidence is essential and at locations where exceedances are likely.